 Johnstown Primary School was opened in 1972 as a one form entry primary school.
-Since then, the school has grown to a two-form entry enabling a six classroom extension to accommodate Progression Step 3 pupils.
-Our refurbished Nursery is contained within a secure facility adjacent to the main school.
+Since then, the school has grown to a two form entry enabling a new six classroom extension to accommodate Key Stage 2 pupils.
+Our newly refurbished Nursery is contained within a secure facility adjacent to the main school.